Internet Speed Test Canada

 Test your download speed, upload speed, and latency in under 30 seconds.
 See if you are getting what you pay for, or if it is time to upgrade, downgrade, or switch providers.

 Running a speed test is the single best way to know if you are getting the internet speeds you are paying for.
 Canadian ISPs advertise speeds using “up to” language, which means the number on your plan is the theoretical maximum, not a guarantee.
 Most people should expect 80 to 100% of advertised speeds on a wired connection, and 50 to 80% on WiFi depending on distance from the router.
+For the bigger picture, start with our Home Internet Advice hub or compare your result with our internet speed needs guide.

 Run Your Speed Test Now